SalesforceLabs/pop/docs/index.md

 That's how easy it is to run an outreach program!

+## Considerations

+1. By default, all outreaches will be set to English language and AMER region.
+If you would like to change this, create Flow based trigger that set new outreaches to values from your contact records.

 ## Advanced Features

 1. Use the **Clone Unconnected Outreach** button to clone outreaches that did not connect with a contact (e.g. a voice mail was reached).
 With this, you can do a follow-up to try and reach contact.